LLMEval-Fair: A Large-Scale Longitudinal Study on Robust and Fair Evaluation of Large Language Models: LLMEval-Fair Leaderboard

-This section presents comprehensive evaluation results from our longitudinal study tracking over 50 LLMs from late 2023 to mid-2025.
+This section presents comprehensive evaluation results from our longitudinal study tracking nearly 60 LLMs from late 2023 to mid-2025.
 We provide complete performance rankings and analyze the consistency of model capabilities across different prompting paradigms.

-We tracked over 50 LLMs from late 2023 to mid-2025.
+We tracked nearly 60 LLMs from late 2023 to mid-2025.
 Here, we present the complete evaluation results of our model assessments.
 The comprehensive results, including scores for all models across 10 academic disciplines, are presented in Table~\ref{tab:overall-leaderboard}.

 The models we selected in main paper was evaluated across three prompting paradigms: Zero-Shot (ZS), Few-Shot (FS), and Chain-of-Thought (CoT).
-As shown in Table~\ref{tab:prompting-paradigms}, the performance variance across these paradigms remains below 1.6 points for all evaluated models, indicating that core capabilities are not significantly influenced by the prompting format.
+As shown in Table~\ref{tab:prompting-paradigms-top-models}, the performance variance across these paradigms remains below 1.6 points for all evaluated models, indicating that core capabilities are not significantly influenced by the prompting format.